-Yet while developing countries are often identified as key leakage sources, rarely does the public narrative address the inequality which sits at the root of this problem.
+When it comes to ocean plastic pollution, developing countries are often identified as key leakage sources, but rarely does the public narrative address the inequality which sits at the root of this problem.
 A recent study by the University of Queensland in two remote Indonesian communities illustrated just how precarious the situation is in some of these more remote islands.
 Plastic literacy tends to be low and the dangers around ocean plastic are not always well understood.
 Rising living standards coupled with a growing preference for packaged foods over fresh produce due to price and convenience adds to their waste generation.
 However, without any sort of waste facilities, rubbish is either burnt or disposed of directly into the ocean.
 These communities are thus faced with not only an environmental catastrophe, but also a progress dilemma.

 “The social and economic costs of plastic waste are often borne by those affected rather than those responsible.”Dr. Anna Phelan